davkk/masters-thesis/typst/main.typ

 ) <lst:callback-service-code>

 However, the above idea has a major drawback.
 It assumes that the analysis task executes on a single machine, whereas parallel and distributed environments, such as the Worldwide LHC Computing Grid, typically involve multiple machines.

-The *WLCG*, simply referred to as _Grid_, constitutes a global collaboration of approximately 170 computing centers across more than 40 countries.
-This computing infrastructure integrates around 1.4 million computer cores and 1.5 exabytes of storage.
-Its primary objective involves storing, distributing, and analyzing the substantial amounts of data generated annually by the LHC at CERN.

 Therefore, when running the task on the Grid, the system splits a given dataset into smaller chunks, processes each in parallel on individual nodes (machines), and eventually merges the results.
 This aspect causes the custom callback to execute as many times as the number of jobs created.